-Radiator Pressure Cap
+Surge Tank Pressure Cap

-Your radiator pressure cap is a 15 psi (105 kPa) pressure-type cap and must be tightly installed to prevent coolant loss and possible engine damage from overheating.
-Be sure the arrows on the cap line up with the overflow tube on the radiator filler neck.
+Your surge tank pressure cap is an 18 psi (124 kPa) pressure-type cap and must be tightly installed to prevent coolant loss and possible engine damage from overheating.

-When you replace your radiator pressure cap, an AC® cap is recommended.
+When you replace your surge tank pressure cap, a GM cap is recommended.